gsoft-inc/wl-squide/CONTRIBUTING.md

 Answer the CLI questions.

-Once the `package.json` file is generated, please read again the [GSoft GitHub guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name) and make sure the package name, author and license are valid.
+Once the `package.json` file is generated, please read again the [Workleap GitHub guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name) and make sure the package name, author and license are valid.

 Don't forget to add the [npm scope](https://docs.npmjs.com/about-scopes) `"@squide"` before the package name.
 For example, if the project name is "foo", your package name should be `@squide/foo`.